Sanotsch2003/MiPro-XG-V1/docs/GettingStarted.md

 3. If you want to make any changes to the VHDL-Code, you can do it now.

 ### Step 4: Connect the Board
-1. Plug in the Basys 3 board using a micro-USB cable.
+1. Plug in the Basys3 board using a micro-USB cable.
 2. Turn on the board using the power switch.

 ### Step 5: Synthesize and Implement the Design and Generate the Bitstream